Izenda7Series/docs/ui/doc_copy_console.rst

 	* For standalone environments, you will simply need to provide the Izenda API URL along with valid credentials for your source and destinations.

-	* In integrated modes, the Copy Console must be able to login to *host application* and, therefore, it will need to utilize your security standards for authenticating users outside of a Web Browser.
-The authentication endpoint will be specified in the *appAuthUrl* of the Authentication object.

-	*A sample C# implementation can be found in the *Using the Copy Console for Integrated Modes* section below.
+	* In integrated modes, the authentication endpoint will be specified in the *appAuthUrl* of the Authentication object.
+A sample C# implementation can be found in the *Using the Copy Console for Integrated Modes* section below.

 * **Specifying a Tenant**:Tenants are specified directly in your CopyConfig.xml by name.
 If the name of a tenant is left blank, it is assumed that you are copying to the System "tenant"